honeylizard/frontend-challenges/README.md

 - Select "Mark all as read" to toggle the visual state of the unread notifications and set the number of unread messages to zero
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page

+### Solution Features

+- Responsive Design
+- Internationalization Capabilities
+- WCAG 2.0 AA compliance (except for color contrasts as the color scheme is a hard requirement)
+- User can mark all unread/new items as read/not new via the "Mark all as read" button